Nightlife

 A Prague pub and dive-bar guide that avoids mixing cocktail rooms into the same night.
 It balances Zizkov's rougher late pubs with Old Town beer halls and brewery history, with caveats for crowds, cash, and tourist-heavy rooms.

-- U SaduU Sadu is the Zizkov pub for a messy, useful version of beer culture, close to the TV tower and Jiriho z Podebrad.
-The two-floor setup lets you choose between a pubbier downstairs and a more meal-friendly upstairs; it works best when you are already east of the center.
+- U SaduU Sadu is a lively Zizkov pub close to the TV tower and Jiriho z Podebrad.
+Its two floors split the experience between a drink-led downstairs room and a more meal-friendly space upstairs.

-- U Vystrelenyho okaU Vystrelenyho oka is the rough-edged Zizkov pick, the kind of pub that makes more sense when you want a night with corners.
+- U Vystrelenyho okaU Vystrelenyho oka is a rough-edged Zizkov bar, the kind of pub that makes more sense for a night with corners.
 The courtyard, concerts, literary evenings, and late Monday-Saturday hours are the draw; bring cash patience and leave polished Old Town service expectations behind.

-- U FlekuU Fleku is not the scruffiest pub in town, but its brewery-restaurant scale and house dark lager make it a defining version of a beer night.
-Go with clear expectations: it is famous, it can feel tour-heavy, and it still gives the group a specific reason to sit down.
+- U FlekuU Fleku is a historic brewery-restaurant whose scale, long beer-hall rooms, and house dark lager make it a defining version of a Prague beer night.
+Go with clear expectations: it is famous, it can feel tour-heavy, and it still gives a group a specific reason to sit down.